ustaxcourt/ef-cms/docs/state-management-migration/README.md

 ## Goal

-Design a simple, scalable, and maintainable state management module that keeps React components decoupled from specific dependencies.
+Design a simple, scalable, and maintainable state management module that keeps React components simple, bereft of logic, and independent of dependencies.